SuperScientificSoftwareLaboratory/TileSpGEMM/README.md

 **TileSpGEMM** is an open source code of paper:

 Yuyao Niu, Zhengyang Lu, Haonan Ji, Shuhui Song, Zhou Jin, and Weifeng Liu.
 2022.
 TileSpGEMM: A Tiled Algorithm for Parallel Sparse General Matrix-Matrix Multiplication on GPUs.
-In 27th ACM SIGPLAN Symposium on Principles and Practice of Parallel Program- ming (PPoPP ’22), April 2–6, 2022, Seoul, Republic of Korea.
-ACM, New York, NY, USA, 17 pages. https://doi.org/10.1145/3503221.3508431
+In 27th ACM SIGPLAN Symposium on Principles and Practice of Parallel Program- ming (PPoPP ’22), 17 pages. https://doi.org/10.1145/3503221.3508431

 -------------------